GoogleCloudPlatform/rad-lab/docs/CONTRIBUTING.md

 The project has the following file structure:
 - [/docs](../docs): Documentation about the repository.
 - [/modules](../modules): Customisable modules to create Google Cloud Platform infrastructure & supporting scripts.
-- [/radlab-installer](../radlab-installer): RAD-Lab Installer and associated scripts to support the modules.
+- [/radlab-launcher](../radlab-launcher): RAD-Lab Launcher and associated scripts to support the modules.

 Every individual module is contained in it subdirectory and should follow these Terraform guidelines: